-3.6.
+- 3.6.
 In tranche two, as the price control progresses, we anticipate that the focus will shift from an assessment of processes and methods to one of specific actions undertaken and concurrent improvements in understanding.
 We would expect DNOs to be able to provide evidence of actions they have taken outside of business as usual activities to improve their operations in respect of managing losses including, where appropriate, demonstrating how they have built upon the processes set out in tranche one.
-As such, we expect the assessment process in the second tranche to be both forward and backward looking.
+As such, we expect the assessment process in the second tranche to be both forward and backward looking. - 3.7.

-3.7.
 In tranche three we expect the assessment process to be predominantly backward looking with the focus on losses management achievements and the improvement in understanding of losses on networks.
-We also expect to see evidence of how DNOs are preparing for a measureable losses incentive in RIIO-ED2.
+We also expect to see evidence of how DNOs are preparing for a measureable losses incentive in RIIO-ED2. - 3.8.

-3.8.
 We recognise that in both tranches two and three we will need to assess the potential for DNOs to have undertaken additional cost-effective actions with the differences in local distribution networks in mind.
-In all three tranches we expect the sharing of best practice and stakeholder engagement to remain as key criteria.
+In all three tranches we expect the sharing of best practice and stakeholder engagement to remain key criteria. - 3.9.
+We consider that the adaptability of the tranche focus is important and we will provide stakeholders with the opportunity to comment on this prior to the second and third tranche assessments.